-- Mix the flour, oats, baking powder, and salt in a bowl.
+- Mix the flour, oats, baking powder, and salt in a medium-sized bowl.
 Set aside.

 - Switch to the paddle attachment.
 Add the flour mixture to the mixing bowl.
-Mix on low speed until the dough starts to clump together and most dry bits are mixed in.
+Mix on low speed until the dough starts to clump together and most of the dry bits at the bottom of the bowl are mixed in.

 - Dump the dough onto a lightly floured work surface and shape it into a smooth disc with your hands.
-With a rolling pin, roll the dough into a rectangle approximately 5 x 11-inches (28 x 13-cm) in size, and about ¼-inch (5mm) thick.
+With a rolling pin, roll the dough into a rough rectangle shape approximately 5×11-inches (28 x 13-cm) in size, and about ¼-inch (½-cm) thick.

-- If Slicing The Oatcakes - Use a sharp knife to cut the dough into 12 even pieces.
+- Use a sharp knife to cut the dough into 12 even pieces.
 Using a small spatula, or an offset spatula, lift each oatcake onto the prepared baking sheet.
-If Scoring The Oatcakes - Transfer the uncut dough to the parchment-lined sheet.
-Use a knife or a pizza cutter to score the dough, about halfway through, into 12 evenly sized pieces.
-Do not cut all the way through the dough!

-- Place the oatcakes in the oven and bake for 13-15 minutes, or until the edges are golden.
+- Place the oatcakes in the oven and bake them for 13 to 15 minutes, or until the edges are golden.
 Set the pan on a cooling rack and let the oatcakes cool completely.
 They will crisp up as they cool.
 Serve with tea, butter, cheese, fruit, or anything else you like.